Cray-HPE/uan-product-stream/docs/install/index.md

 ## Run the Installation Script (Online Install)

 If the Cray EX system is configured for online installations, use this section.
-Otherwise, skip to the next section for offline (air-gapped) installation.

 1. Run the UAN installation script with the `online` option: